tonytvo/blog-generator/content/blog/effective-typescript/index.md

 ## Things to Remember

 - While a variable's value can change, its type generally does not.
+  - the one common way a type can change is to narrow
 - To avoid confusion, both for human readers and for the type checker, avoid reusing variables for differently typed values.

 ## Code Samples